mnikpay/locus-annotator/README.md

 # Locus annotator
 Understanding the function of a locus using the knowledge available at single-nucleotide polymorphisms (SNPs).
-The underlying method is described in the [manuscript](https://www.preprints.org/manuscript/202108.0084/v1).
+The principal method is described in the [manuscript](https://www.preprints.org/manuscript/202108.0084/v1).
 This readme document addresses technical aspects of the analysis.

 [Description](#description)